Corporate Governance

 (–)

-Note: The above table includes one director who retired and one Audit & Supervisory Board member who resigned at the conclusion of the 8th Ordinary General Meeting of Shareholders held on June 22, 2022.
+Note1 The above table includes three directors who retired at the conclusion of the 10th Ordinary General Meeting of Shareholders held on June 21, 2023.

 Succession plans